Consider the due date

 - Proofread and print - 1 day before

-Assign due dates for each step of the project
+Milestone due dates for each step of the project

-Estimate how long each step will take, then work backwards from your due date, assigning due dates for each step of the project.
+Estimate how long each step, or milestone, will take, then work backwards from your due date, assigning due dates for each step of the project.
 You can use the Project Planner (PDF) template to keep track of this information, or you can simply record the steps on a file on the computer.
 (The computer file is more versatile than the paper version, especially if you happen to think of the necessary tasks in random order instead of chronologically.)
 More sophisticated project planners, such as Gantt charts, are available on the web.